lesleycw/docs/security/lab01/lab01.rst

 Lab 1: Volterra Application Firewall Deployment
 ===============================================

-The purpose of this lab is to extend the participant's ability to naviagte the Volterra console and assign an Application Firewall via Rule-based WAF configurations.
+The purpose of this lab is to extend the participant's ability to navigate the Volterra console and assign an Application Firewall via Rule-based WAF configurations.
 This an entry-level security configuration which is part of Volterra's current multi-layer security approach.

-Volterr'a current multi-layer security approach leverages both a **Rule-Based WAF** and a **Behavioural Firewall**.
+Volterra's current multi-layer security approach leverages both a **Rule-Based WAF** and a **Behavioral Firewall**.
 This can be further exteneded through using a combination of the Rules-Based WAF, Behavioral Analysis(Behavioral Firewall), and **Fast ACLs** from the Network Firewall section to enable **Application DOS Protection**.
 These additional topics will be addressed in specific labs.